IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 A common practice in remote sensing to estimate the AGB is using a Sentinel-2 (or drone raster) derived vegetation index, the NDVI, as a predictor.
 Therefore, we need to calculate this index and convert it to a raster layer.
 Then, a 10 m buffer around the sample points will be created in order to extract later the mean values of the pixels.

 #### Zonal statistics
+In this part, we investigate the relation of the vegetation index to above-ground biomass values over the study area.
 For this buffered points we extract the mean NDVI from the newly created ndvi_raster, which we combine through a adding it as a new column with our ground truth AGB values from the `samples` data frame.
 Now we can plot the linear relationship in a scatterplot style between the ndvi values and AGB values.
 It can be seen, that there is a (slight) relationship between them.
 It is especially visible in the Sentinel plot, because it has more samples and therefore, it is easier to identify a relation.

 | <img src="https://github.com/IsasGithub/MB3_Fieldwork_AGB_Estimation/blob/main/figs/scatterplot_sat.jpeg" alt="scatterplot_sat" width="300"/> | <img src="https://github.com/IsasGithub/MB3_Fieldwork_AGB_Estimation/blob/main/figs/scatterplot_dr1.jpeg" alt="scatterplot_dr1" width="300"/> |<img src="https://github.com/IsasGithub/MB3_Fieldwork_AGB_Estimation/blob/main/figs/scatterplot_dr2.jpeg" alt="scatterplot_dr2" width="300"/> |
 | -- | --- | --- |